Getting off the beaten track in South-East England

 If Bearsted is the quintessential English village, the next stop on this south-eastern tour represents Britain as a buzzing, multicultural melting pot – London.

-Pitched beneath the oaks and sweet chestnuts at Abbey Wood Club site, it’s hard to believe this is the capital city.
+Pitched beneath the oaks and sweet chestnuts at Abbey Wood Club campsite, it’s hard to believe this is the capital city.
 Somehow the site creates an island of calm despite the 24/7 urgency of life beyond its gates.

 A five-minute walk leads to the local train station, from which London Bridge is half an hour away (the completion of Crossrail will make the journey even quicker), while river taxis provide a more scenic route into the city centre.
 It’s even possible to cycle into London away from traffic, through the park on Abbey Wood’s doorstep, along the Ridgeway trail and then on to the Thames Path.